-I applied online and the process took 1 week - interviewed at UC Berkeley.
+I applied online and the process took 1 week - interviewed at UC Berkeley in September 2010.

-I applied online and the process took 3 months - interviewed at UC Berkeley in August 2013.
+I applied through an employee referral and the process took 3 months - interviewed at UC Berkeley in December 2011.

 I applied online and the process took 4 weeks - interviewed at UC Berkeley.

 Interview Details – Fairly standard.
 Phone interview, scheduled interview with panel, one on one with hiring manager.
 Then references and background check.

 Interview Question – How my career goals tied to the university mission Answer Question